What If... the Watcher Broke His Oath?: Writing

 The episode included a mid-credits scene featuring Captain Carter, being the show's first after-credits scene.
 Early on the show's development, it was discussed to have post-credits scene in every episodes; Winderbaum and Feige insisted to not do so and air the episodes without additional content, but the creative team eventually felt the need to include an after-credits scene in the season finale to tease potential further adventures in the upcoming second season, especially for Captain Carter due to her popularity among the show's crew.
-The impetus for the scene's final shot was the crew's "way" to ask Marvel Studios to let them explore more Captain Carter's universe.
+The impetus for the scene's final shot was the crew's "way" to ask Marvel Studios to let them explore more of Captain Carter's universe.
 The mid-credits scene also depicts Carter as being friends with her universe's Natasha Romanoff / Black Widow, being two strong women who "support each other, save the day and have fun together", without being any jealously or competition among them.
 Bradley inspired their friendship with the one Steve Rogers / Captain America has with Bucky Barnes / Winter Soldier in the film series, in addition to the friendships she has with her female friends.

 The Watcher sends Natasha Romanoff from the dystopian Ultron world to the world seen in the third episode of the season because the creative realized that returning her to her world "was a fate worse than death".
 Bradley added that this decision came from what they wanted to say about the Watcher, who "loves these stories, these people, these heroes" and how he would not want to banish her back to her original world by herself.